mergermarket/cdflow2/docs/src/cdflow-yaml-reference.md

   a config image for a simple setup with a single AWS account.
 * [`mergermarket/cdflow2-config-aws-multi:latest`](https://registry.hub.docker.com/r/mergermarket/cdflow2-config-aws-multi) -
-  a config image for a setup wtih multiple teams deploying to multiple AWS accounts for larger organisations.
+  a config image for a setup wtih multiple teams deploying to multiple AWS accounts, for larger organisations.

 #### `config > params` (optional)